 Even if you feel like traveling the same way as before, there might be some obstacles such as fewer destinations and flights available and less convenient routes as the aviation industry struggles to optimize expenses.

 Moreover, countries will not open their borders simultaneously.
+Free travel might be allowed only for domestic travellers or in certain so-called “travel bubbles”.

 According to some experts, it could take two to five years before passenger numbers return to the 2019 levels.